Our Main Breeder "Boris" is 45"x45" with 10" Bases, he is one of the largest Black Hawaiians in North America!

 We have many of these sheep, and breed them as well.
-All our genetics are from texas and we have about 8 different lines we are working with.
-Our Breeders are all 40"+ around the horn, some of the largest in Canada.
+All our genetics are from Texas and we have about 8 different lines we are working with.
+Our Breeders are all 40"+ around the horn, and defiantly the largest in Canada.
 I have yet to bump into anyone in Canada that has these sheep besides the breeders we have helped get started.
 Our Largest Breeder ram is to the left.
 (Genus & species: n/a) Believed to be the result of crossbreeding mouflan and domestic Hawaiian sheep

-There is some controversy on how the Black Hawaiian breed was started.
+ID There is some controversy on how the Black Hawaiian breed was started.
 Some say it is a cross of Mouflon and black hair sheep from the Hawaiian islands.
-Others say they are Barbados with a dilution of the red color gene making them black.
+Others say they are Barbados with a dilution of the red colour gene making them black.
 They have a thick black coat and are usually black all over, although some sport a white muzzle.
 Like the other species of sheep of this type, the horns grow up, back, down, forward, up again, and then tip out.
 The horns of young males are jet black, but can turn brown to light tan as they age.
 Horns can grow to length of 40+ inches.
 Females are often devoid of horns.
 Black Hawaiians have a mane that ranges from 3 to 8 inches.
 Males can weigh up to 140 to 150 pounds while females usually weigh about half that much.

-The Black Hawaiian is primarily a browser, feeding on weeds and occasionally tender grass shoots.
+Behaviour & Food Habits The Black Hawaiian is primarily a browser, feeding on weeds and occasionally tender grass shoots.
 Often prefer brush and weeds to green grasses.
 During the summer months, the sheep will water daily.
 During colder months, they may go up to 3 days without taking water.

-As males mature, breeding dominance is established by fighting.
+Breeding As males mature, breeding dominance is established by fighting.
 As with most horned sheep, fighting consists of a series of head butts to determine a winner.
 Most breeding and conception takes place in August and September.
 Lambing season can begin as early as February and continues into March.

-Because they shed their woolly undercoat in winter months, these sheep do not require shearing.
+Keeping Black Hawaiian Because they shed their woolly undercoat in winter months, these sheep do not require shearing.
 This natural shedding and slick hair coat in the summer also lends to warding off external parasites.
 They have a natural resistance to worms and other sheep illnesses.
 Do not require tail docking.
 Their agility enables them to thrive in various terrains, including steep, rocky hillsides.